alexpeattie/letsencrypt-fromscratch/README.md

 > :information_source: V2 change: previously, we had to do much more work to get our certificate ready to use, manually coercing it into a valid PEM format and manually fetching the intermediate certificates.
 In V2, Let's Encrypt does all that for us and returns a valid `application/pem-certificate-chain` response.

-That's it - we're done with our client and have our certificate (valid for the next 90 days) that will be accepted by all major browsers :white_check_mark:!
+That's it - we're done with our client and have our certificate (valid for the next 90 days) that will be accepted by all major browsers :tada:!
 Completed authorizations are valid for 30 days, so we can our renew certificate without needing to take a challenge during that period.

 > :warning: V2 breaking change: completed authorizations used to be valid for much longer (300 days).
 And a word of caution even with the shortened 30 day grace period, as [Matt Nordhoff notes](https://community.letsencrypt.org/t/the-lifecycle-of-a-valid-authorization/101387/3) "an ACME client should always be prepared to validate again, rather than counting on authz reuse".